AntonShevchuk/gitbook-plugin-jquery-book/README.md

 ### Create button to highlight elements

-Require `id` of target iframe
+Require `id` of the target iframe
 ```markdown
 {% jqbHighlight "#html-example" %}$("#content"){% endjqbHighlight %}
 ```

 ### Create button to eval SCRIPT on book page

-It should appended above the block of code:
+It should be above the block of the code:
 ```markdown
 {% jqbEval  %}{% endjqbEval %}
 <code>